Washington DC

 Smithsonian Address: 1000 Jefferson Drive SW, Washington, DC

-The closest station to the Smithsonian Institution Building is the Smithsonian Metro Station on the Orange and Blue Lines of the Metro System.
-The Smithsonian Station has two exits.
-When visiting the museum, exit the station through the Mall Exit (12th St. at Jefferson Drive SW).
+The Smithsonian Metro Station on the Orange, Silver, and Blue Lines of the Metro System is the closest station to the Smithsonian Institution Building.
+The station has two exits.
+When visiting the Smithsonian Institution, make sure to exit the station through the Mall Exit (12th St. at Jefferson Drive SW).
 Use the map and directions below to find suggested routes to the museum.

 From Smithsonian Metro Station

-Washington DC Smithsonian Head north toward Jefferson Dr SW
+Washington DC Smithsonian Walk east on Jefferson Dr SW.

 The Building